hotta/ansible-alma9/roles/private-ca/README.md

 # Create Private CA and Server Certificates

 This role is just for test and evaluation purpose only.
-The auto configuration of web server for maintaining the CA, such as OCSP (Online Certificate Status Protocol) Responder and/or CRL((Certificate Revocatiom List) Distribution Poins, is not supported.
+The auto configuration of web server for maintaining the CA, such as OCSP (Online Certificate Status Protocol) Responder and/or CRL(Certificate Revocatiom List) Distribution Poins, are not supported.

 ## Prerequisite